My Quiet Kitchen

 • lemon juice

 I recognize there are a few ingredients in that list that some people might not keep in their pantry.
-But that's one of the great things about this basic cheese recipe.... all of this stuff is shelf-stable (well, except the lemon; but you can even sub vinegar, which is shelf-stable).
+But that's one of the great things about this basic cheese recipe!
+All of these ingredients have a long shelf-life.
+Well, except for the lemon, but you can even sub vinegar, if needed.

-Once you buy some smoked paprika, tapioca starch and chipotle flakes, you'll be SET!
-On a whim you'll be able to whip up this smoky cashew cheese over and over and over.
+Once you have the smoked paprika, tapioca starch and chipotle flakes, you'll be set!
+On a whim you can whip up this smoky vegan cheese in no time.
 Doesn't that sound amazing?
-Can you feel the possibilities?
+Imagine the possibilities:

 Burritos, tacos, pizza, tofu scramble, quesadillas, sandwiches, burgers, steamed veggies.....